jrroosevelt/VS2PCG/VS2PCG_glossary.md

 These characters **do** count toward your total of 60 cards in your deck.
 You don’t have to include any Spider-Verse main characters in your deck, but you can include up to four.
 As a reminder, if you have multiple main characters, they must all be KO'd for you to lose the game.

 # Start of Game
-Some cards or abilities refer to
+Some cards or abilities refer to "At the start of the game..."
+Some of those cards include qualifiers like "...before players draw their opening hands."
+However, if the card doesn't

 # Stealth
  This character can melee attack back row characters even while they are protected.